How We Keep Alcohol In A Healthy Lifestyle

-Whether or not there is a healthy amount of alcohol to consume is controversial and Google searching will make your head spin.
+Whether or not there is a healthy amount of alcohol to consume is controversial, and Google searching will make your head spin.
 You have the World Health Organization saying since 1988 that alcohol is a level 1 carcinogen.
 Then you have the Harvard School of Public Health sharing evidence that beer and wine are actually good for you.

-One large and recent study published in The Lancet concluded that the healthiest amount of alcohol to consume is none at all.
+One extensive and recent study published in The Lancet concluded that the healthiest amount of alcohol to consume is none at all.
 However, they factored in alcohol-related deaths like car accidents and not specifically poor health side-effects of drinking.

 Let’s go back to alcohol being a carcinogen.
 Did you know that Mormon women in Utah (Mormons don’t drink alcohol) show 24% lower breast cancer rates compared to the national average?
 That’s a compelling statistic.